taowen/vite-howto/packages/DYNAMIC-LINKING/use-big-library-via-cdn/README.md

 });
 ```

-monaco-editor size is huge.
-We do not want to bundle it to our application javascript.
-We do not want to reference CDN and loader code in application logic as well.
-How to do that?
+monaco-editor size is huge, it is unwise to host it ourself

 ## DX Problem